imagekit-developer/imagekit-ios/README.md

 ```

 ## Initialization
-You need to initialize the sdk by providing the  `publicKey` and the `urlEndpoint`.
+You need to initialize the SDK by providing the  `publicKey` and the `urlEndpoint`.
 You can do this either in your application or launcher activity.
-This needs to be called before any other function in the SDK or else an exception would be thrown.
+This needs to be called before any other function in the SDK, or else an exception would be thrown.

 `authenticationEndpoint` is only required if you want to use the upload functionality.

-_Note: Do not include your Private Key in any client side code, including this SDK or its initialization._
+_Note: Do not include your Private Key in any client-side code, including this SDK or its initialization._

 ```swift
 // AppDelegate.swift